 Infrared Sauna

-Deliberate heat exposure can calm the mind and body, promote deep relaxation, and improve well-being before a bodywork session or as a stand-alone treatment all within a private room.
+Deliberate heat exposure can calm the mind and body, promote deep relaxation, and improve well-being before a bodywork session or as a stand-alone treatment, all within a private room.
+Read more about the benefits of Far Infrared Sauna on our blog.

 -